TerminalTears/dotfiles/README.md

 **Additional Notes**
 If you want to clone this entire repository, do it in the **~** directory.
 The files in directories should be symbolically linked to their respective files on the target system.
 For example, the file (in this repository) **/etc/vim/vimrc.local** would link to **/etc/vim/vimrc.local** on the target machine.
 This was done as a way to remember where each symlink needs to be created.
 Files in the root directory of this repository should be linked to the **~** with their respective filenames.

+---
+### Removing a folder from git
+If you need to remove git from a folder for any reason, use the following command in the directory that you don't need to run git.
+For example, if you change the repository name and you want that name change reflected in a new directory on your system.

+		rm -rf .git

+### Committing changes
+If you modify a file you must you first commit the change before pushing it.
+		git commit -a -m "Write a message"